mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 4

 To m : Well, Zero-G level zero, so technically yes.
-Referee: Nah, you don’t need a check.
+Referee: Nah, you don't need a check.
 You make it across fi ne.
-To m : We’ll keep communications channels open, and I’ll feed my suit’s cameras back to the others so they can see what I see.
+To m : We'll keep communications channels open, and I'll feed my suit's cameras back to the others so they can see what I see.
 Referee: Sure.
 Are you going into the airlock?
-Chris (Morn): *bzzt* I’ll cover you with the laser turret.
+Chris (Morn): *bzzt* I'll cover you with the laser turret.
-To m : Where ‘cover’ is a synonym for ‘burn me to a crisp if you fire that thing anywhere near me when I’m only wearing a vacc suit.
-It’s like covering me with a nuclear missile.
+To m : Where 'cover' is a synonym for 'burn me to a crisp if you fire that thing anywhere near me when I'm only wearing a vacc suit.
+It's like covering me with a nuclear missile.
-Chris: I’d call that pretty damn covered.
+Chris: I'd call that pretty damn covered.
 Referee: Yo u s t e p t h r o u g h t h e a i r l o c k , i n t o t h e d a r k e n e d c o r r i d o r s of the Beowulf.
-Air’s gone...no artifi cial gravity...
-The beam from your suit’s torch cuts through the air, illuminating droplets of blood floating like little worlds.
+Air's gone...no artifi cial gravity...
+The beam from your suit's torch cuts through the air, illuminating droplets of blood floating like little worlds.
 Give me a Recon roll, please.
 To m : Rolled a...6.
-Failed, unless it’s an unusually easy one.
+Failed, unless it's an unusually easy one.
-Referee: It’s not.
-The cargo bay’s splattered with blood, but all the cargo appears to still be intact, although it’s hard to tell with all the crates drifting around.
+Referee: It's not.
+The cargo bay's splattered with blood, but all the cargo appears to still be intact, although it's hard to tell with all the crates drifting around.
 It looks like the upper deck might still have pressure – the stairwells automatically iris shut if this lower deck is breached.
-To m : I’ll go up and knock, I guess.
+To m : I'll go up and knock, I guess.
-Referee: Yo u t a p y o u r g a u n t l e t a g a i n s t t h e m e t a l... a n d t h e r e ’ s an answering knock from above.
-You catch a glimpse of some movement behind you... and suddenly, the sensor feed from Erik’s suit goes out!
+Referee: Yo u t a p y o u r g a u n t l e t a g a i n s t t h e m e t a l... a n d t h e r e ' s an answering knock from above.
+You catch a glimpse of some movement behind you... and suddenly, the sensor feed from Erik's suit goes out!
 Claire (Kathya): Erik!
 Can you read me?
 Erik!
 Erik?
 Erik?